Hootsuite Review & Hootsuite Alternatives

 Expensive - Especially for Teams

 Hootsuite's pricing is very confusing and complicated.
-Emeric Ernoult has written an in-depth article on Hootsuite pricing which is well worth a read.
+I recommend reading this blog post on Hootsuite pricing, which is well worth a read.

 - Enterprise (possibly from $16,000 per year).

-Now, Hootsuite Pro costs $75 per month which adds up to $900 per year!
+The Hootsuite Professional plan costs $149 per month, which adds up to $1788 per year!
 This limits you to a maximum of 1 user.
-No more team users on Hootsuite Pro.
+There is no team facility anymore with the Professional plan.

-But as of May 2021, all legacy pro plan users are being forced to upgrade to the current prices.
-People are not happy!
+Then in May 2021, all legacy pro plan users were forced to upgrade to the current prices.
+People were not happy!